 Machine Learning Hardware Architect

-Fathom Computing is developing high-performance machine learning computers built to run both training and inference workflows for large-scale artificial neural networks (ANNs).
-As computing is largely limited by data transfer Fathom’s approach combines the power of CMOS electronics with advantages of optical data movement for performance far beyond what electronics-only computers are capable of.
+Fathom Computing is developing high-performance machine learning computers built to run both training and inference workflows for large-scale neural networks.
+As ML computing is largely limited by data transfer, Fathom’s approach combines the power of CMOS electronics with advantages of optical data movement for performance far beyond what electronics-only computers are capable of.

 We’re seeking a machine learning hardware architect with strong first principles approach to computer architecture and microarchitectural design.
 You will collaborate closely with colleagues from other disciplines (e.g. machine learning, optics) to contribute to design and implementation of novel optoelectronic hardware.